lucidrains/memory-transformer-xl/README.md

     seq_len = 512,
     mem_len = 256,            # short term memory (the memory from transformer-xl)
-    lmem_len = 256,           # long term memory (memory attention network attending to short term memory and hidden activations) memory_layers = [6,7,8]   # which layers to use memory, only the later layers are actually needed ).cuda()
+    lmem_len = 256,           # long term memory (memory attention network attending to short term memory and hidden activations) memory_layers = [6,7,8],  # which layers to use memory, only the later layers are actually needed num_mem_kv = 128          # number of memory key/values, from All-attention paper ).cuda()

 x1 = torch.randint(0, 20000, (1, 512)).cuda()